khoa002/KWa_HunterAssist/README.md

 ## Troubleshooting

-- Turn on debug:
+- Turn on debug in the configuration window (`/kwa config`).
-    - `/kwa ha debug on`
     - You should see lines like:
         - `Detected Feed Pet via UseAction slot X`
         - `UNIT_AURA for pet. feedPendingCast=true`
         - `Feed buff detected -> start countdown`
-- If the countdown does not start, set the buff name explicitly:
+- If the countdown does not start, set the buff name to `Feed Pet Effect` in the configuration window.
-    - `/kwa ha feedname Feed Pet Effect`
-    - For non-English clients, set the localized buff name shown by `/kwa ha dumpbuffs`.
+    - For non-English clients, set the localized buff name shown by the helper.
 - If you use a macro, include `/cast Feed Pet` exactly.
-- If alerts are too frequent or too quiet, adjust:
+- If alerts are too frequent or too quiet, adjust the interval or sound in the configuration window.
-    - `/kwa ha interval 10`
-    - `/kwa ha sound off`

 ---

 ## Versioning

 - **v0.2.0**: Unhappy alerts are out of combat only with a queued post-combat alert.
 Robust Feed Pet detection via `UseAction` in addition to `CastSpell` and `CastSpellByName`.
-Added debug mode and `/kwa ha dumpbuffs`.
+Added debug mode and a pet buff dump helper.
 Font improvements for visibility.
 - **v0.1.0**: Initial public version.
 Unhappy alerts with repeat interval, Feed Pet countdown, settings reset, and colored `[KWa]` tag in the AddOns list.